parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-5/repo/README.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a suitable compiler like g++ with OpenMP 5.0+ support and the necessary target device setup):
+	To compile SimpleMOC-kernel with default settings, use the following command (assuming a compiler like g++ with OpenMP 5.0 support and a target device available):

-	>$ make
+	>$ g++ -fopenmp -foffload=your_target -o SimpleMOC-kernel main.cpp kernel.cpp init.cpp io.cpp

+	Replace `your_target` with the appropriate target specification for your OpenMP offloading environment (e.g.,  `-foffload=mic` for Intel Xeon Phi).

 Running SimpleMOC-kernel-------------------------------------------------------